linuxswords/TiltMate/Readme.md

 <img src="./assets/images/tiltmate-icon.png" alt="TiltMate icon" width="200"/>

 A chess clock!
-It started as a weekend project, trying to build a chess clock app based on tilting the phone :P inspired by tempest clock.
+It started as a weekend project, trying to build a chess clock app based on tilting the phone :P.

-Put your phone onto something that can be tilted and instead of pressing a button on your chess clock.
+Put your phone onto something that can be tilted and instead of pressing a button you tilt your phone, like a seesaw!

-There are 3D prints available and will be part of the project in the future.
+There are 3D prints available for the base and those will be part of the project in the future.

 ## Download